LTUC/amman-dotnet-401d2/curriculum/class-12/resources/ef-web-app.md

 - [ ] Create a "Migration"
   - Terminal: `dotnet ef migrations add AddStudentsTable`
-  - Package Manager: `Add-Migration AddStudentsTable`
+  - Package Manager Console `Add-Migration AddStudentsTable`
   - Lots of things just happened:
     - [ ] In the Migrations folder, we find a set of instructions for building a SQL Table
       - Each model change requires a new migration